Scrum Roles — The ScrumMaster

-The ScrumMaster is a hard role to explain, I think.
-It is easy to misunderstand, and in fact it is commonly misunderstood.
+The ScrumMaster (SM) is a hard role to explain, I think.
+It is easy to misunderstand, and, in fact, it is commonly misunderstood.

-And, it is impressive how much we have been taught not to self-organize at work.
-Of course, this varies very significantly per Team.
+It’s impressive how much we have been taught not to self-organize at work.
+Of course, this varies very significantly per team.
 Some teams pick up self-organizing quite easily.
-Other teams struggle with this, in part because other people (often managers) outside the Team inhibit the self-organizing.
-Or simply because old habits tell them they should not or can not self-organize.
+Other teams struggle with this, in part because other people (often managers) outside the team inhibit the self-organizing, or simply because old habits tell them they should not or can not self-organize.

-Related to this, the SM must teach the Team to be more honest.
-And not only the Team, but everyone around that Team that affects the Team.
-This is a hard task.
-We humans tend to want to avoid unpleasant truths.
+Related to this, the SM must teach the team to be more honest, and not only the team, but everyone around that team that affects the team.
+This is a hard task because we humans tend to want to avoid unpleasant truths.

-Maybe the third duty is to protect the Team from distractions.
-This, of course, is in some sense an impossible task….to eliminate all distractions.
-But to reduce distractions significantly is actually quite easy.
+Maybe the third duty is the SM must protect the team from distractions.
+This, of course, is in some sense an impossible task (to eliminate all distractions), but to reduce distractions significantly is actually quite easy.

-The SM more broadly must remove impediments.
-Or, maybe better said, get impediments removed for the Team so that the velocity increases significantly.
-Jeff Sutherland says an average SM should be able to increase velocity 100% in 6 months.
-And, longer-term, we expect virtually every team to become hyper-productive.
+The SM more broadly must remove impediments, or, better said, get impediments removed for the team so the velocity increases significantly.
+Jeff Sutherland says an average SM should be able to increase velocity 100 percent in six months.
+Longer-term we expect virtually every team to become hyper-productive.
 That means, productivity has increased 5x to 10x from the baseline.

 An impediment is not only a distraction, not only a blocker to one story, not only a system down problem, not only… anything.
-And impediment can be anything that is slowing down the Team.
-People issues, anything that a Team member is not perfect at doing, problems with management, organizational issues, technical issues, people issues….anything.
+An impediment can be anything that is slowing down the team.
+People issues, anything that a team member is not perfect at doing, problems with management, organizational issues, technical issues, people issues, etc.

 One of the key impediments is that the PO sucks.
 That is, that the very good person in the PO role is not used to this very different role.
 The SM must get help to the PO until he or she becomes a good to excellent PO.

 Who fixes impediments?
-Well, obviously a typical SM is good at fixing certain types of impediments himself or herself.
-But no SM is good at fixing all types of impediments.
-Also, the Team can and should invest some in fixing impediments.
-And people outside the Team (managers, consultants, whatever) can be excellent at fixing certain types of impediments.
+Well, obviously a typical SM is good at fixing certain types of impediments himself or herself, but no SM is good at fixing all types of impediments.
+Also, the team can and should invest some in fixing impediments.
+People outside the team (managers, consultants, whomever) can be excellent at fixing certain types of impediments.

 The SM has to draw on all these different people, and get them to fix the impediments in priority order.
 He or she has to do this with no authority, no power.
 The SM must convince with logic and reasonable persuasion.

-On a professional Scrum team, the SM should be full-time.
-(There is no Scrum rule in the Scrum Guide that says that.
-But then the Scrum Guide is silent on many things.)
-If the SM is one of 7 people, then we are devoting about 1/7th of the team’s power toward continuous improvement.
-This is a bit over 14% of the Team’s time.
+On a professional Scrum Team, the SM should be full-time.
+(There is no Scrum rule in the Scrum Guide that says that, but then the Scrum Guide is silent on many things.)
+If the SM is one of seven people, then we are devoting about one-seventh of the team’s power toward continuous improvement.
+This is a bit over 14 percent of the team’s time.
 This seems reasonable and fair.
-Especially if, by investing in this way, we get 100% improvement in Team productivity.
+Especially if, by investing in this way, we get 100 percent improvement in team productivity.

 There is always a tremendous amount of improvement to be made.
 Everything can be made better in some way.
 In Lean, idea is expressed as the relentless pursuit of perfection.
 The people can become more skilled in all the hard and soft skills.
 The team working together can always be improved.
-The impediments from outside the Team always need more fixing.
-The only question is how to prioritize the impediments.
-Then the next question is what is the best solution to each impediment (best meaning mainly best ROI — the cost of fixing over the benefit of fixing).
+The impediments from outside the team always need more fixing.
+The only question is how to prioritize the impediments, and then the next question is what is the best solution to each impediment (best meaning mainly best ROI — the cost of fixing over the benefit of fixing).